arthur-r-oliveira/demo-protect-k8s-control-plane/README.md

 [_The Container is running in a namespace that has a default memory limit, and the Container is automatically assigned the default limit.
 Cluster administrators can use a LimitRange to specify a default value for the memory limit._](https://kubernetes.io/docs/tasks/configure-pod-container/assign-memory-resource/#if-you-do-not-specify-a-memory-limit).

+See more about with k8s upstream doc [_Configure Default Memory Requests and Limits for a Namespace_](https://kubernetes.io/docs/tasks/administer-cluster/manage-resources/memory-default-namespace/#before-you-begin).

 ~~~